-This sequence of photos represents the methods
+This sequence of photos illustrates the methods, materials

 Main colours of birds are blocked in using watercolour and gouache.
 Using a 000 brush, I begin adding detail to the birds, usually working from the top down.